wp-plugins/mangapress/readme.txt

 Stable tag: 2.8
 License: GPLv2

-Manga+Press is a webcomic management system for WordPress.
+Manga+Press: the webcomic management system for WordPress.

 == Description ==

 Manga+Press is a webcomic managment system for WordPress.
-Manga+Press uses WordPress posts, pages and categories to help you keep track of your comic posts.
+Manga+Press uses WordPress' custom post-types and taxonomies to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 == Upgrade Notice ==